 Main Article Content

-There is a growing need for alternatives to animal testing to derive biokinetic data for evaluating both efficacy and safety of chemicals.
-One such alternative is bottom-up physiologically-based biokinetic (PBK) modeling which requires only in vitro data.
-The primary objective of this study is to develop and validate bottom-up PBK models of 3 HMG-CoA reductase inhibitors: rosuvastatin, fluvastatin and pitavastatin.
-Bottom-up PBK models were built using the Simcyp® Simulator by incorporating in vitro transporter and metabolism data (Vmax, Jmax, Km, CLint) obtained from the literature and proteomics-based scaling factors to account for differences in transporters expression between in vitro systems and in vivo organs.
-Simulations were performed for single intravenous, single oral and multiple oral dose of these chemicals.
-The results showed that our bottom-up models predicted systemic exposure (AUC0h-t), maximum plasma concentration (Cmax), plasma clearance and time to reach Cmax (Tmax) within two-fold of the observed data, with the exception of parameters associated with multiple oral pitavastatin dosing and single oral fluvastatin dosing.
+There is a growing need to develop alternatives to animal testing to derive biokinetic data for evaluating both efficacy and safety of chemicals.
+One such alternative is bottom-up physiologically-based biokinetic (PBK) modeling, which requires only in vitro data.
+The primary objective of this study was to develop and validate bottom-up PBK models of 3 HMG-CoA reductase inhibitors: rosuvastatin, fluvastatin, and pitavastatin.
+Bottom-up PBK models were built using the Simcyp® simulator by incorporating in vitro transporter and metabolism data (Vmax, Jmax, Km, CLint) obtained from the literature and proteomics-based scaling factors to account for differences in transporter expression between in vitro systems and in vivo organs.
+Simulations were performed for single intravenous, single oral, and multiple oral doses of these chemicals.
+The results showed that our bottom-up models predicted systemic exposure (AUC0h-t), maximum plasma concentration (Cmax), plasma clearance, and time to reach Cmax (Tmax) within two-fold of the observed data, with the exception of parameters associated with multiple oral pitavastatin dosing and single oral fluvastatin dosing.
 Additional middle-out simulations were performed using animal distribution data to inform tissue-to-plasma equilibrium distribution ratios for rosuvastatin and pitavastatin.
 This improved the predicted plasma-concentration time profiles but did not significantly alter the predicted biokinetic parameters.
-Our study demonstrates that quantitative proteomics-based mechanistic in vitro-to-in vivo extrapolation (IVIVE) could account for downregulation of transporters in culture and predict whole organ clearances without empirical scaling.
+Our study demonstrates that quantitative proteomics-based mechanistic in vitro-to-in vivo extrapolation (IVIVE) can account for downregulation of transporters in culture and predict whole organ clearance without empirical scaling.
 Hence, bottom-up PBK modeling incorporating mechanistic IVIVE could be a viable alternative to animal testing in predicting human biokinetics.

 Articles are distributed under the terms of the Creative Commons Attribution 4.0 International license (http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution and reproduction in any medium, provided the original work is appropriately cited (CC-BY).
 Copyright on any article in ALTEX is retained by the author(s).